-What to Consider Before Using a Business Credit Card for Personal Expenses
+Should You Use a Business Credit Card for Personal Expenses?

-Consider the Structure of Your Company
+1. The Structure of Your Company

-Limited Liability Companies and Corporations are two company structures that limit the personal liability of business owners.
+Limited Liability Companies and Corporations are two company structures that limit the personal liability of small business owners.
 When an LLC or Corporation is created, a new legal entity is formed, separate from the owners.
 If you use a business credit card to pay for personal expenses, you don’t honor that separation.

 By failing to maintain separation between yourself and your company, you expose yourself to being held personally liable for business debts.
 This happens when a court decides to “pierce the corporate veil.”
 In other words, if your business fails, and you’ve mixed personal and business funds, the court may decide that business debtors can go after your personal assets.

-Understand the Tax Implications
+2. Tax Implications

 During an audit, the burden of proof is on the business owner to prove the legitimacy of all business credit card transactions.
 When business and personal expenses are mixed, proving your innocence becomes much more difficult.

-Limited Protections Available for Business Credit Card Users
+3. Limited Protections Available for Business Credit Card Users

-Many business credit card issuers do not report transactions to personal credit bureaus unless the account is in danger of defaulting.
+Many business credit card issuers don’t report transactions to personal credit bureaus unless the account is in danger of defaulting.
 If you’re trying to build your personal credit history, this is a drawback.
 Of course, you may build a more robust business credit history, but you’ll have to weigh that against the risk of falling behind on payments.

-If you ask most accountants or advisers, they’d likely tell you to avoid spending on personal expenses with a business credit card.
-That’s because the risks involved likely outweigh the relatively marginal benefits you might receive from generous reward offerings.
+If you ask most accountants or financial advisers, they’d likely tell you to avoid charging personal expenses to a business credit card.
+That’s because the risks involved typically outweigh the relatively marginal benefits you might receive from generous reward offerings.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.